Hunter-Wigal/CS440-Team-Delta/README.md

 ## Things to note
 *  Before pushing to the repository, if any new packages were installed, make sure to run 'pip freeze > requirements.txt' to update the requirements file

+## Current Database Setup
+The application is currently setup to use MySQL on your local machine.
+The create_db.py file in the top level delta_marketplace directory will create the database for you if the correct user and password are specified in the settings.py file.
+If your MySQL password is anything other than 'password', make sure to either change your MySQL password or change the password listed under DATABASES in settings.py.

+After installing the requirements with the command above, execute the create_db.py file to create the required database.

+Then call the manage.py file with 'python manage.py migrate' to apply the database changes.